 big birds pass by.
 In air they are not very shy, they approach as close as 2 m and you

 can hear the rustling sound of their wings ind the air.

-The Colca valley ist famous for its ingeneously terraced fields, which gave the whole beautiful mountain range its name: 'andenes' = steps.
+The Colca valley ist famous for its ingeneously terraced fields, which most likely gave the whole beautiful mountain range its name: 'andenes' = steps.

 Launch directly at edge of canyon, near Cabanaconde.

 At almost all of my starts condors were present.
-Sometimes I even had the impression, as if the large blue paraglider made them curious.
+Sometimes I even had the impression that the large blue wing made them curious.

 View into the gorge of 1000 m depth before takeoff

 A green island at the bottom and huge black smoking areas at the slopes where the indigenas burn the wicked dry ichu gras and shrubs to gain fertile land.